Applications for stage 2 of the Snowdon Master's Scholarship will close on 30 April 2026 at 11:55pm.

 Can you give us examples of how you have demonstrated these qualities and skills e.g. in roles of university responsibility, in the workplace, disability advocacy?

-How do you plan to drive change?
 You might plan to challenge status quo, lead or take part in campaigns, advocacy, volunteering, subject specific leadership, or mentoring.
 You might have plans to demonstrate excellence in a specific field, achieve prominence and/or inspire others.

 This Scholarship award is aimed at persons who are committed to bringing about change.
 In the previous two questions, you have told us what skills you have, and what you aim to achieve.
 In this question we want to focus on your impact beyond self-improvement to ways in which you plan to actively give back, to foster positive change, and to improve the lives of others in meaningful ways.